Wuthering Heights (1970 film): Reception

+Critical

 Vincent Canby of The New York Times remarked that the film "is simply petulant when it tries to be overwrought, which may be what American International Pictures publicity people mean when they describe the film as 'youth-oriented.'"

 Variety called it "a competent, tasteful, frequently even lovely re-adaptation of Emily Bronte's Gothic, mystical love story.
 But the brooding tension, the electric passion of two lovers compelled to an inevitable tragedy is not generated."

 Gene Siskel of the Chicago Tribune gave the film one star out of four and wrote that the actors "are simply not equal to the demands of the script that, if not controlled, easily slips into laughable melodrama", adding that "the film has the unfortunate physical appearance of a vampire tale."

 Kevin Thomas of the Los Angeles Times stated, "At the tag end of 1970, the sight of Emily Bronte's Cathy Earnshaw running all over those Yorkshire moors shouting Heathcliff!
 Heathcliff! seems supremely silly—at least in AIP's handsome new version of 'Wuthering Heights' ...
 The trouble is that it's impossible to care about any of these people, so self-indulgent are they in their romanticism.
 As a result, you come away from the film thinking how much healthier and honest are today's young people, the audience for which this picture presumably is intended."
 Gary Arnold of The Washington Post panned the film as "inane and incoherent", with "such a tenuous, sickly resemblance to the book it's based on (and whose reputation it's confiscating) that, in simple justice, the producers should be restrained from using the original title.
 Some of the film characters have the same names as Miss Bronte's characters, but the resemblance ceases right about there: her story, her atmosphere and her emotions are almost totally ignored, bungled or butchered."
 David Pirie of The Monthly Film Bulletin wrote, "At the very least, the combination of AIP and Emily Brontë promises a creative tension; but it turns out to provide only a flattened and monotonous version of her classic novel ... they have played safe in the worst possible way, reducing and telescoping the action into a meagre, spiritless soap-opera, with everyone lacking conviction and Heathcliff in particular about as demonic as a shy farm-hand."

-The film holds a score of 50% on Rotten Tomatoes based on 6 reviews.
+The film holds a score of 64% on Rotten Tomatoes based on 11 reviews.

+Box Office

+The film was a box office success, earning rentals of $2.2 million in the US and Canada.

+Arkoff attributed this success to the fact that they related the story "to the youth of today".
+He contrasted this with the box office failure of Kidnapped.

+Arkoff also said the film "had a female audience.
+Which didn’t mean that men didn’t go.
+A lot of young men, of course, went with young girls.
+But it was a picture that young women bought."